Solomon Islands police find 3 bodies after violent protests

 The Solomon Islands, with a population of about 700,000, are about 1,500 kilometers (1,000 miles) northeast of Australia.
 They are best known for the bloody fighting that took place there during World War II between the United States and Japan.

-Riots and looting targeting Hoinara’s Chinatown and downtown precincts erupted Wednesday out of a peaceful protest in the capital by people from Malaita.
+Riots and looting targeting Honiara’s Chinatown and downtown precincts erupted Wednesday out of a peaceful protest in the capital by people from Malaita.
 Police fired tear gas and rubber bullets at the demonstrators, who set fire to the National Parliament, a police station and many other buildings.

 Critics also blamed the unrest on complaints of a lack of government services and accountability, corruption and Chinese businesses giving jobs to foreigners instead of locals.